KhiewJianBin/P5JS_In_Unity/README.md

 # Differences

+- P5JS class variables is able to be created and assigned without a constructor, However in C# these class variables will need to be Intiailize in the Constructor
 - Replace *let* with public static varirables e.g "let xSpeed" => "public static xSpeed"
 - Replace *Arrays[]* with List e.g "tail = []" => "List<Vector2> tail = new()";